zulip/zulip/docs/production/export-and-import.md

     * Ensure that the Zulip server you're importing into is running the same version of Zulip as the server you're exporting from.

-    * For exports from zulipchat.com, run the following:
+    * For exports from zulipchat.com, you need to [upgrade to master][upgrade-zulip-from-git], since we run run master on zulipchat.com:

       ```
       /home/zulip/deployments/current/scripts/upgrade-zulip-from-git master